College Admission for Students with Learning Disabilities

 - Do you have an AT expert on staff?

-- Does the college have Kurzweil devices to scan books that can be listened to on a laptop?
+- Does the school have Kurzweil devices to scan books that can be listened to on a laptop?

 - What do you consider the most difficult majors or classes for DL students on this campus?